-The following instructions must also followed in preparing the GOALI proposal to NSF:
+The following instructions must also be followed in preparing the GOALI proposal for NSF:

-- Industrial Co-PI must be listed on the cover page at the time of submission; - The Project Summary must address in separate statements the intellectual merit and the broader impacts of the proposed activity and, within the context of these two statements, the value added by the proposed industrial collaboration; and - The PI is encouraged to list at least two prospective reviewers who may be familiar with the subject of the proposal including persons from industry.
+- Industrial co-PI must be listed on the cover page at the time of submission; know that the industrial participant cannot use or receive any of the NSF funds. - The Project Summary must address in separate statements the intellectual merit and the broader impacts of the proposed activity and, within the context of these two statements, the value added by the proposed industrial collaboration; and - The PI is encouraged to list at least two prospective reviewers who may be familiar with the subject of the proposal including persons from industry.